This page gives exclusive information about the manuscript preparation.

 Lawson, J. F. (2019).
 The impacts of plastic on Indonesian migratory birds.
 Department of Conservation. https://www.doc.govt.nz/reports/birds/indonesiaplastic/

 Ministry of Education.
 (2009).
 Research ethics in New Zealand: A student guide.

-How to Hyperlink within a word document:
+Visit here to learn Hyperlink citations with References in a word document:

 Free Resources for Authors